Sahara Desert. Photo by Canva

 Of course, an experience in the Sahara Desert isn’t complete without sleeping under the stars, so I dragged my mattress out and onto the sand.
 And the stars were fascinating.
 I stayed awake most of the night and got to see shooting stars.

 Morocco is a beautiful country and the Sahara Desert is an experience that should be on everyone’s bucket list.
-For more of my adventures, checkout my Instagram.
+For more of my adventures, check out my Instagram.

-If You Go
+If You Go:

 If you travel to the Sahara, make sure to check out Berber music, and take a tour with Nomadic Expeditions.
 Drink lots of water and make sure you take it with you (for the camel rides).
 And make sure you try the chicken tagine.